nathan-fiscaletti/simple-ipc/README.md

 encryptionKey.WriteToFile("./encryption.key")
 ```

-You can alternately load the encryption key using the `ips.LoadEncryptionKey()` function.
+You can alternately load the encryption key using the `ipc.LoadEncryptionKey()` function.

 ```go
 encryptionKey, err := ipc.LoadEncryptionKey("./encryption.key")